-UX design, or user experience design, is the process of increasing a user’s level of satisfaction with a product or service by improving its functionality, ease of use and convenience.
 UX design is about creating products, "that provide meaningful and relevant experiences to users."
-Within UX design, there are a few different categories of study to understand.
+Within UX design, there are a few different categories.

 1. Interaction Design

-A subset of UX design is interaction design, or IxD.
-It is defined as ... yup, you guessed it... the interaction between a user and a product, with the goal of that interaction being a pleasant experience for the user.
+A subset of UX design is interaction design (IxD).
+It is defined as ... yup, you guessed it... the interaction between a user and a product — the goal of that interaction is for it to be pleasant for the user.

 2. Visual Design